 Total standard credits from Schedule OR-ASC-NP.
 All other standard credits are claimed on Schedule OR-ASC-NP.
-Enter the total of your standard credits from Section E of the schedule.
+Enter the total from Schedule OR-ASC-NP, line E16.
 Include Schedule OR-ASC-NP with your return.

 Total carryforward credits from Schedule OR-ASC-NP.
 All carryforward credits are claimed on Schedule OR-ASC-NP.
-Enter your total carryforward credits from Section F of the schedule.
+Enter the total from Schedule OR-ASC-NP, line F9.
 Include Schedule OR-ASC-NP with your return.

-Total credit recaptures from Schedule OR-ASC-NP.
-All credit recaptures are claimed on Schedule OR-ASC-NP.
-Enter your total credit recaptures from Section G of the schedule.
+Total tax recaptures from Schedule OR-ASC-NP.
+All tax recaptures are claimed on Schedule OR-ASC-NP.
+Enter the total from Schedule OR-ASC-NP, line G5.
 Include Schedule OR-ASC-NP with your return.